The impact of behavioral diversity in multi-agent reinforcement learning: Methods

 \end{definition} We consider policies with the form $\pi_i(o) = \mathcal{N}(\mu_i(o),\sigma_i(o))$, with $\mu_i(o),\sigma_i(o)\in\R^m$, where $\sigma_i$ is a standard deviation vector which uniquely defines a diagonal covariance matrix $\Sigma_i(o)\in\R^{m\times m}$, $\Sigma_i(o) = \mathrm{diag}(\sigma_i(o)^2)$.

 We further leverage the ``Invariance in the number of behaviorally equidistant agents'' property of $\mathrm{SND}$, which implies that the value of the metric remains constant when varying the number of agents in the system at the same behavioral distance.
-This property allows to compare diversity acreoss systems of different size.
+This property allows comparing diversity across systems of different size.